Obasan died the weekend before transfers.

 "Let me tell you something, Nowland," said Kempner.
 He picked up the phone and dialed.
 "Longstreet's a Z.L.
 He's a golden boy.
 So if I wanted to make him look bad I'd have to mess up too many lives.
 Did it once and that was one time too many."

-"Never underestimate the ignorance of an APe, Nowland."
+“Never underestimate the ignorance of an APe, Nowland.”
 Kempner paused, listening for the phone to ring at the other end.
-"And Longstreet was such a decent greenie when we were down south together--" He held the phone between his shoulder and ear and gathered up the strewn papers in a pile.
+“Everybody wants the rewards.
+Nobody wants to hear about the costs.”
+He held the phone between his shoulder and ear and gathered up the strewn papers in a pile.
 He looked up and smiled.
-"You see, I really don't care."
+“You see, I really don’t care.”

 Thackeray didn't believe him.

-Two more new-converts showed up on Kempner's small district stats the next week, and activity climbed above twenty percent.
-The week after it was down to seventeen percent.
-By the end of the month, Kempner had one baptism, and bumped activity back to twenty-percent.
+Two more new converts showed up on Kempner’s small district stats the next week, and activity climbed above 20 percent.
+The week after it was down to 17 percent.
+By the end of the month, Kempner had one baptism and that bumped activity back to 20 percent.

-Kempner began assigning them one of Longstreet's baptisms every week to search out and invite to church.
-They trekked all over West Tokyo, by train, bus, an occasional taxi during the heavy rains, searching for lost sheep.
-Thackeray was sorry Chadwick wasn't there.
+So every week, Kempner assigned them one of Longstreet’s baptisms to search out and invite to church.
+They trekked all over West Tokyo, by train, bus, an occasional taxi when it rained, searching for lost sheep.
+Thackeray was sorry Chadwick wasn’t there.
 Chadwick would have loved it.

 "One lost cause after another," said Tuckett.

-But it wasted the time away, watching life pass by outside the streaked windows.
+But at least it wasted the time away, watching life pass by outside the train windows.
 They spent the time talking.
 There was a lot of time to talk.

-"But my mom's from Salt Lake.
+“My mom’s from Salt Lake.
 Born and raised there.
-Doesn't know you're supposed to be liberal in San Fransisco.
-Before I left for the MTC she made me promise I wouldn't bring some Japanese girl home with me.
-You know, I think I'll find some oriental girl on the way home and talk her into holding my hand when we get off the plane.
-Probably give mom a heart attack.
+She doesn’t know you’re supposed to be liberally-minded in San Francisco.
+Before I left for the MTC, she made me promise I wouldn’t bring a Japanese girl home with me.
+You know, I think I’ll find some oriental girl on the way home and talk her into holding my hand when we get off the plane.
+Give her a heart attack.”

-Late one night, after finishing off the last of a Kirin Lemon at a train kiosk, Tuckett said, grimacing, "Could you believe what that last guy said?"
+Late one night, after finishing off a Kirin Lemon at a train kiosk, Tuckett said, grimacing, “Could you believe what that last guy said?”

 "Yeah."

-"That's about all it was.
-Baptized him in the bathtub."
+“That’s what it was.
+Literally.
+Longstreet baptized him in the bathtub.”

-"Come to think about it, it's kind of appropriate."
+“Come to think about it, it is kind of appropriate.”

 "What is?"

-"The furo.
-You know, washing your sins clean--"
+“The o-furo.
+You know, washing your sins clean—”

 Thackeray was awakened late in the night by the momentary blast of a radio turned on at high volume.
-He threw off his sheet and opened the patio shouji.
-Each room on the second floor had a pair of large sliding glass windows that faced out onto a ten-foot-square patio.
+He threw off his sheet and opened the patio doors.
+Each room on the second floor had a pair of large sliding glass windows that faced a lanai.
 A clothesline was strung across the diagonal.
 He leaned on the window sill and peered through the screen into the other room.
 Tuckett stirred restlessly on top of his futons.

 "Can't sleep?"